Constructing directed networks from multivariate time series using linear modelling technique: Current approaches

-There are several works for constructing networks from multivariate time series~\cite{Mantegna:1999,Farkas-etal:2003,Yamasaki-etal:2008, Tsonis-Swanson:2008,Tse-etal:2010}.
-The common method upon which these works rely is the concept of the cross correlation.
-Generally, the basic procedure can be reduced to the following three steps. \begin{enumerate}
+The most extensively used method of time-based approach utilizes the cross correlation~(CC) function, and a fixed threshold value is used to determine the existence of relationship between data.
+Generally, the basic procedure can be reduced to the following three steps. \begin{enumerate} {(\arabic{enumi})}

-\item Each time series is considered as a basic node of a network.
+\item Each individual time series is considered as a basic node of a network.

-\item To investigate the relationship among multivariate time series, the cross correlation between each pair of time series (i.e.\ two time series) taken from the whole multivariate time series is calculated.
+\item To investigate the relationship among multivariate time series, all values of the CC function between the whole pairs of these time series are calculated.

-\item The pair of nodes corresponding to the chosen two time series is connected with an undirected edge when the value of the cross correlation is larger than an appropriately chosen threshold.

-\end{enumerate} The large value of the cross correlation indicates that the pair of time series have some similarities or that both of these are under the influence of some common factors.
-It seems therefore logical to expect some sort of ``relationship'' between them.
-On the same footing, when two time series do not show any similarity, it also seems logical to conclude they are independent or have no relationship.

-However, it should be emphasized that ``similarity'' is nonequivalent to ``relationship''.
-For example, if two time series happen to be generated by two uncoupled identical oscillators, they would behave ``similar''.
-On the contrary, even if two time series show different time dependencies, it is still possible that they have some kind of complicated relationship.
-In addition, a relationship is, in many cases, directional.
-In other words, even if element $ \alpha $ drives element $ \beta $, it does not necessarily mean that element $ \beta $ drives back element $ \alpha $.
-This implies that the edges in the networks constructed from multivariate time series should have directions.
-The connections in the networks constructed using the cross correlation are undirected.

-There is another problem.
-The cross correlation sometimes cannot precisely treat the total correlation among many elements.
-In other words, the collection of the cross correlations between all pairs of multivariate time series does not necessarily represent the entire correlation among the elements of the system.
-The patchwork of many two-body correlations might not be the same as the many-body correlation as a whole.

-Therefore, even though the common method based on the concept of the cross correlation has been proved to be effective in various cases~\cite{Mantegna:1999, Farkas-etal:2003,Yamasaki-etal:2008,Tsonis-Swanson:2008,Tse-etal:2010}, the range of applicability might be restrictive because of the above mentioned insufficiencies.
-Zalesky {\it et al}. have also pointed out that the cross correlation should be used cautiously in network construction~\cite{Zalesky-etal:2012}.
-In the next section, we show a simple but general example, where the method of the cross correlation cannot identify the explicit relationship among dynamical elements in a system.